 - Origin.
 The e935 is made in Germany while the Beta 58A is made in either Mexico or China.

 - Genre.
 The Beta 58A may be better for rock vocals, while the e935 is a better choice for female vocals, jazz, and more quiet types of music.

 I think the e935 is a better overall buy, but it’s very close.
-The 10 year warranty, plus the fact that it’s made in Germany kind of seals it for me.
-Add to that the character of the mic itself is warmer, fuller, and more crisp, and it’s really not a hard decision.
+The 10-year warranty, plus the fact that it’s made in Germany kind of seals it for me.
+Add to that the character of the mic itself is warmer, fuller, and crisper, and it’s really not a hard decision.

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Looking for something else?
 Please let me know down below or Contact me!!

 Which one of these tickles YOUR pickle?
 I would love to hear from you.
 Until next time…